frameworkjet/FrameworkJet/README.md

 - [License](#license)

 # Used technologies
-For the covering of the above-mentioned requirements the following technologies and libraries have been used:
+The following technologies and libraries have been used:

 **Front-end:**
 - JavaScript: